AlphaGit/alphas-manifesto-blog/_posts/2010-02-12-link-of-the-day-how-to-effectively-take-notes-in-a-meeting-course.md

 categories:
 - Miscelaneous
 tags:
-- capacitaci&oacute;n
+- capacitación
 - habilidades
 comments: []
 ---

-<p style="text-align: justify;">I found this article at <a href="http://lifehacker.com/">LifeHacker</a> (which does have lots of interesting articles about technology and life-improving techniques) called <a href="http://lifehacker.com/167307/geek-to-live--take-great-notes">Geek to Live: Take great notes - Capture Tools</a>, and, as simple as it gets on the advices that it gives, it is amazingly interesting to share and to start working on.</p>
+I found this article at <a href="http://lifehacker.com/">LifeHacker</a> (which does have lots of interesting articles about technology and life-improving techniques) called <a href="http://lifehacker.com/167307/geek-to-live--take-great-notes">Geek to Live: Take great notes - Capture Tools</a>, and, as simple as it gets on the advices that it gives, it is amazingly interesting to share and to start working on.

-<p style="text-align: justify;">The main article focuses on some techniques to take notes quickly and not loosing any detail when you're doing it at a meeting or hearing a lecture, etc. It is also great feedback if you are the one giving a lecture of speaking publicly about something and want someone to take notes about what you said.
-You may use it to study, to improve your speaking abilities, and make great summaries.</p>
+The main article focuses on some techniques to take notes quickly and not loosing any detail when you're doing it at a meeting or hearing a lecture, etc. It is also great feedback if you are the one giving a lecture of speaking publicly about something and want someone to take notes about what you said.
+You may use it to study, to improve your speaking abilities, and make great summaries.

-<p style="text-align: justify;">I know this is something we all have got a place to apply it, so take a peek and improve your note-taking abilities!</p>
+I know this is something we all have got a place to apply it, so take a peek and improve your note-taking abilities!

-<p style="text-align: justify;"><em>I'm a note-taking little skunk.</em></p>
+_I'm a note-taking little skunk._